birajsaikia/taskmeneger-forntent/README.md

 Copy
 Edit
 npm install
-Set up environment variables:

-Create a .env file in the server directory and add the following:
+Set up environment variables for MongoDB URI and JWT secret.
+You can create a .env file in the server directory:

 bash
 Copy